Relative Cancellation: Stable subspaces and Characterization Problem

 We wish to use $\Aut$-stable subspaces to characterize polynomial rings, aiming to answer Question \ref{xxque0.10}.
 Here is a version of such a characterization.

 \begin{thm} Suppose $\Bbbk$ is an algebraically closed field of characteristic zero and $A$ is an algebra.
-Then $A$ is $\Bbbk[z_1,\cdots,z_m]$ for some $m\geq 2$ if and only if the following two conditions hold. \begin{enumerate} \item[(1)] $A\neq \Bbbk$ is finiely generated and connected graded, \item[(2)] $A$ does not have any proper $\Aut$-stable subspces. \end{enumerate} \end{thm}
+Then $A$ is isomorphic to $\Bbbk[z_1,\cdots,z_m]$ for some integer $m\geq 2$ if and only if the following two conditions hold: \begin{enumerate} \item[(1)] $A\neq \Bbbk$ is affine and connected graded, \item[(2)] $A$ has no nontrivial $\Aut$-stable subspace. \end{enumerate} \end{thm}

-\begin{proof} If $A$ is the polynomial ring $\Bbbk[z_1,\cdots,z_m]$ for some $m\geq 2$, then it is finitely generated connected graded.
-By Theorem \ref{xxthm3.3}, it has no proper $\Aut$-stable subspaces.
-So (1) and (2) holds.
+\begin{proof} If $A$ is the polynomial ring $\Bbbk[z_1,\cdots,z_m]$ for some $m\geq 2$, then it is finitely generated and connected graded.
+By Theorem \ref{xxthm3.3}, it has no nontrivial $\Aut$-stable subspace.
+So (1) and (2) hold.

-Conversely, assume $A$ is an algebra satisfying (1) and (2).
-We want to show that $A=\Bbbk[z_1,\cdots,z_m]$ for some $m\geq 2$.
+Conversely, assume that $A$ is an algebra satisfying (1) and (2).
+We need to show that $A\cong \Bbbk[z_1,\cdots,z_m]$ for some integer $m\geq 2$.
 By Example \ref{xxexa3.2}, $A$ is commutative.
-Next we consider the GK-dimension of $A$.